Derek Abney

-Derek Allen Abney (born December 19, 1980) is a former American college and professional football wide receiver.
-He played college football for the University of Kentucky, and earned consensus All-American honors as a kick returner.
-The Baltimore Ravens chose him in the seventh round of the 2004 NFL Draft, but he never played in a regular season National Football League (NFL) game.
+Derek Allen Abney (born December 19, 1980) is an American former college football player who was a wide receiver for the Kentucky Wildcats.
+He earned consensus All-American honors as a kick returner in 2002.
+He never played in a regular season game in the National Football League (NFL) after being selected by the Baltimore Ravens in the seventh round of the 2004 NFL draft.

-Early years
+Early life

 Abney was born in Minot, North Dakota.
 He attended D.C.
 Everest High School in Schofield, Wisconsin, where he played wide receiver for the Evergreens high school football team.
 He led the Evergreens to a 14–0 record and a Division 1 state title his senior season.
 He caught 62 passes for 1,309 yards and 14 touchdowns.
 Abney was also received first-team all-state honors in both his junior and senior seasons.
 He was voted to the second-team following his sophomore season.